Stéphane Dion: 2008 parliamentary dispute

-The Liberals and NDP reached a deal to topple the current government and form a minority coalition government, with support from the Bloc Québécois.
-In the agreement, Dion would have been the Prime Minister (and Liberal leader) until May, when the Liberal Party would elect his successor.
+In November 2008, the Conservative government provided the House of Commons with a fiscal update, which included austerity measures.
+Since money bills are matters of confidence, the opposition was forced to consider whether to accept the motion or bring down the government.
+The update was ultimately rejected by the opposition parties on the grounds that it lacked any fiscal stimulus during the 2008 financial crisis.
+Rather than force a new election, Liberals and NDP reached a deal to form a minority coalition government, with support from the Bloc Québécois.
+In the agreement, Dion would have been the Prime Minister until May, when the Liberal Party would elect his successor.
 Dion sent a letter of the plan to Governor General Michaëlle Jean, and the opposition had scheduled a non-confidence motion for 8 December 2008.
 To draw public support, Prime Minister Harper and Dion both addressed the nation on 3 December 2008.
 Dion's Liberal rebuttal, however, was considered poor in production quality and delivered late to the networks, and some believed that this had undermined support for the coalition.
 On 4 December 2008, the Governor General granted Prime Minister Harper's request to suspend parliament until January 2009, thereby delaying a scheduled non-confidence vote and the likely defeat of the Conservative government.

-Resignation

 Shortly afterwards, Dion came under increasing pressure from the party to immediately step down as Liberal leader.
-On 8 December, Dion announced that he would resign the leadership as soon as his successor was chosen amongst the members of the party.
-His resignation took effect on 10 December 2008, upon the selection of Michael Ignatieff as interim leader.
-This makes Dion the second permanent Liberal leader in Canadian history not to become Prime Minister, after Edward Blake in 1887.
+On 8 December, Dion announced that he would resign the leadership as soon as an interim leader was chosen by caucus; his resignation took effect two days later, upon the selection of Michael Ignatieff as interim leader.
+This made Dion the second permanent Liberal leader in Canadian history not to become Prime Minister, after Edward Blake in 1887.
 On his retirement, Dion became the shortest serving non-interim leader of the Liberal Party since Confederation—serving for approximately four months less time (740 days to 855 days) of the next shortest serving leader, Paul Martin (2003–2006).
 Dion delivered a farewell speech on 2 May 2009, at the Liberal Party leadership convention.